Gaussianization and eigenvalue statistics for random quantum channels (III): Introduction

 as $n\to\infty$, where $H$ is the von Neumann entropy. \end{itemize} \end{theorem}

-The interest of this result is that it yields improvements to the results of \cite{fukuda-king,fukuda-king-moser,brandao-horodecki, hastings}, as the only data that these papers were using was a lower bound on the largest eigenvalue of $Z_n$, whereas the above theorem gives a full understanding of the eigenvalue behavior of $Z_n$.
+The interest of this result is that it yields improvements to the results of \cite{fukuda-king,fukuda-king-moser,brandao-horodecki,hastings}, as the only data that these papers were using was a lower bound on the largest eigenvalue of $Z_n$, whereas the above theorem gives a full understanding of the eigenvalue behavior of $Z_n$.

-In addition, the matrix model $Z_n$ has the novel particularity that it has two different regimes for its eigenvalues (one in $n^{-1}$ and one in $n^{-2}$).
+In addition, the matrix model $Z_n$ has the novel property that it has two different regimes for its eigenvalues (one in $n^{-1}$ and one in $n^{-2}$).
 As far as we know, it is the first model in random matrix theory whose eigenvalues have two regimes simultaneously.

 The proof of the main theorem uses a mix of moment methods and functional calculus methods.
-It is very instructive, as the moment method is used to prove the convergence in distribution of the eigenvalues of smaller decay, and this goes beyond the standard intuition that moment methods rather give results about the larger eigenvalues.
-Actually, our Theorem \ref{thm:asmpt-QZQ} shows new kind of cancellation properties, going beyond those which are usually expectable with standard `moments-cumulants' and `connectedness' arguments.
+It is very instructive, as the moment method is used to prove the convergence in distribution of the eigenvalues of smaller decay, and this goes beyond the standard intuition that moment methods instead give results about the larger eigenvalues.
+Actually, our Theorem~\ref{thm:asmpt-QZQ} shows new kinds of cancellation properties, going beyond those which are usually expected with standard ``moments--cumulants'' and ``connectedness'' arguments.

 This paper is organized as follows.
-We first recall known things about Wick calculus, Weingarten calculus and non commutative and free probability theory.
-We also recall our graphical calculus introduced in \cite{collins-nechita-1} and extend it to Gaussian graphical calculus.
-We use it to obtain new non-asymptotic results for the moments of some single random channels.
-We obtain further asymptotic results in the single random channel setting, and then we come back to the random matrix model introduced in the bi-channel setting by Hayden and Winter, and compute the asymptotics of the subleading eigenvalues.
+We first recall some known facts about Wick calculus, Weingarten calculus and noncommutative and free probability theory.
+We also recall our graphical calculus introduced in~\cite{collins-nechita-1} and extend it to Gaussian graphical calculus.
+We use this to obtain new nonasymptotic results for the moments of some single random channels.
+We obtain further asymptotic results in the single random channel setting, and we then return to the random matrix model introduced in the bi-channel setting by Hayden and Winter, computing the asymptotics of the subleading eigenvalues.